LilithHafner/Bisect.jl/README.md

   ties lexicographically (e.g. if your repo has both a 1.0.0 tag and a v1.0.0 tag, this will prefer 1.0.0)

+If no tags are found, the default value for `old` is the oldest commit with no parents.

 ## Security

 TODO (the documentation, that is.
 The security is already in place.)